ACCT.6600 Accounting Data Analytics (3cr)

 If not currently matriculated in a Manning School of Business program, please contact the MBA staff at MBA@uml.edu or call 978-934-2848 for permission to take courses.

-This is an advanced course on machine learning and data science for business.
-In this course, students learn how to analyze, design and develop machine learning techniques and tools for business analytics.
+This is an advanced course on machine learning, data science, and AI for business.
+In this course, students learn how to analyze, design and develop machine learning and AI techniques and tools for business analytics.
 Applications to both strategic and operational problems in today's data-driven ecosystem will be discussed.
-Topics include supervised learning, unsupervised learning, statistical learning, ensemble learning, model and performance evaluation, text feature learning, text analytics, artificial neural networks, deep neural networks, deep learning, and machine-learning and Al related privacy and ethical issues.
-The course will be taught using Python programming language.
+Topics include supervised learning, unsupervised learning, statistical learning, ensemble learning, model and performance evaluation, text feature learning, text analytics, neural networks, deep learning, attention mechanism and transformers, large language models (LLMs), generative AI, and machine-learning and AI related ethical and social issues.
+The course will be taught using the Python programing language, but no prior experience with Python is required.

 MIST.6450 Information Technology Project Management (3cr)